 Facebook is going to start penalising posts that display links to websites that are too slow to display in the newsfeed it announced on 2nd August. (https://newsroom.fb.com/news/2017/08/news-feed-fyi-showing-you-stories-that-link-to-faster-loading-webpages/) What does this mean you ask?
 Well, it means that if individuals or businesses create a Facebook post that has a link to webpages that are either full … Continue reading Facebook to stop displaying posts to slow websites →

 In this article Mark Tomkins presents his 10 top tips for setting up and running a Facebook business page to get the best out of the platform.
 He covers the basics of set up, what to post, when to post and an insight in to working out who your audience is so as to appeal … Continue reading Facebook for Business – How to get started and what to expect, 10 top tips. →

 Copywriting: How to do it In part 1 of our article we set the tone and basic approach for how to talk to readers so now it’s on to some practical applications.
 With that in mind, let’s start with the foundation stuff: Basics – Stage 1: Basic research techniques You need to think about … Continue reading Copywriting: the key to good web content (part 2) →

 In this article we discuss the pros and cons of pulling your Facebook and Twitter posts through onto your website.

 A guide to the Open Graph Protocol and how to use the tags in your web page code and what ones to use on your website.

-You’ve got a new website you want to share with your connections on LinkedIn; you’ve started a new marketing campaign that’s likely to get traction on Facebook.
-In anticipation, because you know what you’re doing on social media, you’ve also update your “og:image” and “og-description” – the two open graph tags that tell social media how … Continue reading Getting new website preview images on social media →
+(updated Feb ’22) You’ve got a new website you want to share with your connections on LinkedIn; you’ve started a new marketing campaign that’s likely to get traction on Facebook.
+In anticipation, because you know what you’re doing on social media, you’ve also updated your “og:image” and “og-description” – the two open graph tags that … Continue reading Getting new website preview images on social media →